-On Friday, a 42-year-old Iraqi jihadist leader who fights under the name Abu Bakr al-Baghdadi appeared in a mosque in the city of Mosul, which his group ISIS (Islamic State of Iraq and the Levant) had seized weeks earlier, along with swathes of Iraq and Syria.
+On July 4, a 42-year-old Iraqi jihadist leader who fights under the name Abu Bakr al-Baghdadi appeared in a mosque in the city of Mosul, which his group ISIS (Islamic State of Iraq and the Levant) had seized weeks earlier as part of its drive capturing swathes of Iraq and Syria.
 Al-Baghdadi, dressed in long black robes and wearing a conspicuous luxury watch, delivered a sermon announcing that he would henceforth be known as Caliph Ibrahim, emir of the faithful in the Islamic state.

 You may find yourself wondering: what is a caliphate, anyway?
 Why is the old one such a big deal?
-And what does this new caliphate have to do with the original?
+What does this new caliphate have to do with the original?
+And what is it trying to accomplish?
 Here, then, are the most basic answers to your most basic questions.

 1) What is a caliphate?